dnlbowers/battleships/README.md

 Or

-Before opening fire, choose to spite the sea god and place your ships strategically yourself by pressing "m" or typing "manual.".
+Before opening fire, choose to spite the sea god and place your ships strategically yourself by pressing "m" or typing "manual".

 Neptune's hand will always guide the computerized fleet only to reveal their location with the flames as you hit one.

 ### ***Firing Round:***

-Once in position, it's time to let a rip.
+Once in position, it's time to let rip.
 Since the radar equipment was broken "accidentally" in the previous battle, you are firing blind and cannot see the other side's ships, choose your coordinates on the map (row , column) and remember to call "FIRE IN THE HOLD" (safety first after all).

 The results of your guess are indicated as follows: